aws-samples/amazon-redshift-streaming-workshop/README.md

 Note: Passwords must be at least 8 chars, and contain at least one uppercase letter, one lowercase letter, and one number.
 Take note of this password as this will be used throughout the workshop.
 This script will store this password in the AWS Secrets manager for integration with other services.

-This will trigger the infrastructure provisioning and may take 10 to 15 minutes to complete.
+This will trigger the infrastructure provisioning using CDK and may take 10 to 15 minutes to complete.